return42/sphkerneldoc/linux_src_doc/arch/mips/include/asm/mips-cm_h.rst

 .. c:function:: void mips_cm_unlock_other( void)

-    unlock access to another core
+    unlock access to redirect/other region

     :param  void:
         no arguments